PiSaucer/book-c-plus-plus/docs/Chapter1/LostFortune/readme.md

 }
 ```

 The code and thrilling narrative are pretty clear.
 I will point out one thing, though.
-To calculate the number of gold pieces that the leader keeps, I use the modulus operator in the expression GOLD_PIECES % survivors.
-The expression evaluates to the remainder of GOLD_PIECES / survivors, which is the number of gold pieces that would be left after evenly dividing the stash among all of the surviving adventurers.
+To calculate the number of gold pieces that the leader keeps, I use the modulus operator in the expression `GOLD_PIECES % survivors`.
+The expression evaluates to the remainder of `GOLD_PIECES / survivors`, which is the number of gold pieces that would be left after evenly dividing the stash among all of the surviving adventurers.

 # Code
 ```cpp